 - Put oil at bottom of stock pot and heat at medium.

-- Add hot Italian sausage links and cook until slightly browned.
+- If using hot Italian sausage, add links to pan and cook until slightly browned.

 - Add diced onion and garlic cloves and continue cooking on low heat for about a minute.